paspf/jsQuizzer/README.md

 # jsQuizzer
-A small application to make quizzes on the web.
+A small application to create multiple choice quizzes on the web.